 The Lore of Twitch Plays Pokémon had Alice trying to stop the machinations of Bill, whom the stream had decided was her father.

 YAY-OK on Rocket Monkeys has an Omnicidal Maniac for a father who is obsessed with destroying everything in sight and oblivious to his son's desire to be close to him, though he is shown to genuinely enjoy spending time with him.

 The Big Bad of Tenjho Tenge is Souichiro Nagi's father Sohaku.
 The guy stole his ex-wife's (Souichiro's beloved mother Makiko) eye for its power, chopped off her arm when she tried to stop him, and later implanted his own eye into Souichiro as part of his plan to take over Souichiro's body and powers.
 That's not even getting into his other victims — it's a long list.

 Y: The Last Man.
-Dr. Matsumori to Dr Allison Mann.
-After Allison dies, Yorick notes that it was her hatred of her father who drove her to be brilliant, and the post-gendercide female scientists don't have that.
+Dr. Matsumori to Dr. Allison Mann.
+After Allison dies, Yorick notes that it was her hatred of her father that drove her to be brilliant, and her post-gendercide clones didn't have that.

 While not really a spoiler anymore to anyone even remotely familiar with Star Wars, Darth Vader is an archetypical example toward both Luke Skywalker and Princess Leia Organa, though he does, eventually, get better.

 In Shocker, the psychotic killer Horace Pinker reveals during his execution that Jonathan is actually his son and that he killed his mom.
 For trying to stop him, Pinker has apparently made it his life's goal to destroy his son and brutally murder everyone he loves, including his adoptive family and his girlfriend.